 With the intense heat it is hard to accept that this is still spring.
 The big male had chased away all other males from its winter’s flock, and was surrounded only by a few females.
 Moreover, it still had its breeding plumage.
 From June to the end of the monsoon its warm gold neck feathers will be replaced by dusty black eclipse plumage.
 Except in springtime, the red jungle fowl lives in mixed flocks in which males and females have separate but strict “pecking order”.

 It seems that there has been little study of the social structure of these birds, although it is recorded that there is a variety of different calls.
 Some of these calls are communicative.
 Our guide was of the firm opinion that these birds are good negative predictors of the presence of tigers, because they run away before a tiger appears.
-I did observe this on one occasion.
+I did observe this on one occasion when some of these ran from a muddy pool before a tiger family came along.
 Chicken will be chicken, I suppose.

 That left me with the question whether Tyrannosaurus rex was also chicken, at least in the sense that it ran away from confrontation.